SYNOPSIS

 DESCRIPTION

-The smtpmail command sends mail to a list of specified users using the Simple Mail Transport Protocol (SMTP).
+The smtpmail command sends mail to a list of specified e-mail addresses using the Simple Mail Transport Protocol (SMTP).
 To use this command, you must have the TCP/IP service installed.
 You must also be actively connected using TCP/IP when issuing the smtpmail command because the command has no dialing capabilities and would otherwise be unable to connect to a host.

 smtpmail reads the message to be sent from the standard input.
 The message is terminated by an EOF ( CTRL-Z on console) or a line consisting of a single period (.).